» Remote State

 Remote state gives you more than just easier version control and safer storage.
 It also allows you to delegate the outputs to other teams.
 This allows your infrastructure to be more easily broken down into components that multiple teams can access.

-Put another way, remote state also allows teams to share infrastructure resources in a read-only way.
+Put another way, remote state also allows teams to share infrastructure resources in a read-only way without relying on any additional configuration store.

 For example, a core infrastructure team can handle building the core machines, networking, etc. and can expose some information to other teams to run their own infrastructure.
 As a more specific example with AWS: you can expose things such as VPC IDs, subnets, NAT instance IDs, etc. through remote state and have other Terraform states consume that.